 Alice was always…Continue

 For the festive season, serve hot- or cold-smoked salmon on mini potato pancakes or in crispy bread baskets.
 Top the pancakes with a dollop of sour cream or crème frâiche and a sprinkling of fresh chives; try tangy horseradish-mustard cream on the baskets.
-You’ll find these holiday recipes and more like them in my latest…Continue
+You’ll find these holiday recipes and more like them in my…Continue

 Added by Margaret M. Johnson on November 7, 2016 at 6:30am — No Comments